AMT Help Files

 Possible values are:

 • None, no delimiting.
-Records are seperated based on record length only.
+Records are separated based on record length only.

 Initial value of variables